 No U2F-Enabled YubiKeys?

-Here is a one-time password solution for Facebook that works with YubiKeys that do not currently support U2F.
+Here is a one-time password solution for Facebook that works with YubiKeys that do not support U2F.
 It relies on a free application called Yubico Authenticator (that works on the Windows, Mac, or Linux operating systems) to generate time-based authentication codes.

 Running Microsoft Internet Explorer, Microsoft Edge or Mozilla Firefox?

 Due to incompatibilities between Facebook's and Firefox's implementations of U2F it is currently not possible to register YubiKeys, or log in to a Facebook account with a YubiKey in Firefox.
 Microsoft is working within the FIDO Alliance to bring support to Windows 10.
 But for now, you can use Yubico Authenticator, described above, for YubiKey two-factor authentication if your browser isn't Google Chrome or Opera.

-How to Use Your YubiKey NEO with Facebook on Android
+How to Use Your YubiKey 5 NFC, Security Key NFC, or YubiKey NEO with Facebook on Android

 Congratulations, you have an NFC-capable U2F YubiKey!
 So how do you set it up to protect your Facebook account?
 Follow these instructions and you'll be protected with the simplicity of YubiKey two-factor authentication in no time!